-Jonathan Glasson QC practises in an eclectic and broad range of civil and criminal work.
-His practice includes international law, human rights, Inquests and Inquiries, public law, asylum, extradition and mutual assistance, product liability and clinical negligence.
+Jonathan Glasson QC practises in an eclectic and broad range of work.
+His practice includes human rights, Inquests and Inquiries, public law, immigration and asylum, extradition and mutual assistance, international law, media and information law, product liability and clinical negligence.

 Jonathan accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.